Ragge-dev/zio-comparison/hello-world/README.md

 }
 ```

+Where `Console` is a companion object provided by the zio package.
 ZIO has a `run` method you need to override, which acts as the main function.
 Just for clarity
 I usually define my actual program in a method with the same name, it does little here but can
 help in more complex cases.
 The biggest difference otherwise is that when you print something